Points of Authority: Music video

 This remix of "Points of Authority" is renowned for its video, a completely CGI battle between robots, ruled by the heads of Linkin Park members, and an alien race.
 The heads of all six Linkin Park members are kept in a digital lab equipped with computers and advanced equipment which can be seen extracting something from the heads as Chester Bennington and Mike Shinoda sing.
 According to director Joe Hahn, the band members' heads are powering the world.
 At the very end of the video, the commander of the alien race tries to battle the blue tentacles that were released by the members' heads, but gets his gun ripped out of his hand, and is enveloped by them.

-Hahn explained that the events of the video took place after the end of the human race and all that's left are the heads of the six Linkin Park members.
+Hahn explained that the events of the video took place after the end of the human race and all that is left are the heads of the six Linkin Park members.
 The video is also said to have been inspired by the dream sequences in the 2001 film Final Fantasy: The Spirits Within.
 The music video was aired on Cartoon Network's Toonami block as a commercial break (around the year 2002).
 There is also a video for "Points of Authority" from Hybrid Theory which contains footage of the band playing live.
 It is featured on the DVD Frat Party at the Pankake Festival.

 Another video features the live performance of "Points of Authority" from Linkin Park's live album Live in Texas.
 The Live in Texas version is available on iTunes, along with "Lying from You".
 The "Points of Authority" video was not officially uploaded on YouTube by Linkin Park or Warner Records.
 It is available exclusively on Linkinpark.com.
 The "Pts.OF.Athrty" music video is available on both Linkin Park and Warner Records YouTube channels.